A 2019 guide to 15 tourist attractions and visitor sightseeing

 From sightseeing around the Centro Historico Plaza Machado with its beautifully restored Angela Peralta Theater to watching cliff divers on the Malecon; from visiting our archeology and fine arts museums to touring the aquarium and botanical garden; from visiting the Central Cathedral to shopping at the Central Market or picniking in our central City Park; our Mazatlan City Guide offers a wide range of things to do in The Pearl of The Pacific and attractions for tourists and longer-term visitors or residents.

-Most of the sightseeing and tourist attractions listed listed in our Sightseeing Guide are free, and the rest are extremely inexpensive compared to what Americans and Canadians are used to!
+Many of the best sightseeing and tourist attractions listed listed in our Sightseeing Guide are free, and the rest are extremely inexpensive compared to what Americans and Canadians are used to!

 While you're walking around you'll probably want to eat and drink.
 Two small notes:

-Many of Mazatlans' best restaurants, bars and coffee houses are located in the Centro Historico which is, obviously, prime sightseeing territory.
+• Many of Mazatlan's best restaurants, bars and coffee houses are located in the Centro Historico which is, obviously, prime sightseeing territory in our city.
 You may want to take a look at our extensive reviews and recommendations before you begin your tour!

 We encourage every visitor to explore some of the many sightseeing, culture, art, and entertainments that our City Guide offers.
 We know that it can sometimes be hard to get off your perfect beach -- but you'll be glad you did when you experience our many delightful tourist attractions!